Mercury in fish: United States

+Air pollution regulations

 The United States has regulated mercury emissions under the authority of the Clean Air Act.

-The Environmental Protection Agency (EPA) first attempted to regulate power plant mercury emissions with the Clean Air Mercury Rule in 2005.
+EPA first attempted to regulate power plant mercury emissions with the Clean Air Mercury Rule in 2005.
 The George W. Bush administration intended for the regulation to use a cap-and-trade system to control emissions across multiple industries.
 The rule was challenged in litigation, and in 2008 the U.S. Court of Appeals for the District of Columbia Circuit vacated the rule, stating that EPA had improperly excluded power plants from designation as emitting hazardous air pollutants.

 EPA subsequently classified mercury emissions from power plants as hazardous under section 112 of the Clean Air Act.
 The 2012 Mercury and Air Toxics Standards (MATS) regulation, issued by the Barack Obama administration, targets airborne mercury emissions from power plants and other stationary sources.
 Airborne mercury is dissolved in the oceans, where microorganisms convert waterborne mercury into methyl mercury, which enters the food chain and is stored in fish tissue.

 EPA stated that the MATS regulation would prevent about 90% of power plant mercury.
 The agency estimated the total expected health benefits are estimated at $37 billion–$90 billion by 2016.
 EPA estimated the economic cost at $9.6 billion annually..

 In 2020 the Trump administration weakened the MATS rule by disavowing EPA's previous calculations and justifications, thereby making the rule subject to legal challenges.

+Wastewater regulations

+EPA published wastewater regulations (effluent guidelines) for mercury in industrial categories where mercury is used in the manufacturing process, including battery manufacturing; inorganic chemicals manufacturing; oil and gas extraction (drilling fluids and cuttings); and nonferrous metals manufacturing (smelting).

 European Union

 In EU, the regulation (EU) 2017/852 covers the full life cycle of mercury.
-This legislation prohibits the manufacture, export and import of a large range of mercury-added products; puts an end to all uses of mercury catalysts and large electrodes in industrial processes and reduces the use of and pollution from dental amalgamRecently, the EU estimated the Mercury content in the topsoils based on a large Land Cover Survery named LUCAS.
+This legislation prohibits the manufacture, export and import of a large range of mercury-added products; puts an end to all uses of mercury catalysts and large electrodes in industrial processes and reduces the use of and pollution from dental amalgam.
+Recently, the EU estimated the Mercury content in the topsoils based on a large Land Cover Survey named LUCAS.
 The mercury content in EU topsoils has a median of 38 μg per Kg with a total content of around 45,000 tons in the 0–20 cm of EU.